-A student's entire instruction record, all attempted passed transfer and Pearl River Community College coursework, will be evaluated to determine eligibility for financial aid regardless of whether or not the student has received financial assistance during prior enrollment periods.
+A student's entire instruction record, including all accepted transfer courses and Pearl River Community College coursework, will be evaluated to determine eligibility for financial aid regardless of whether or not the student has received financial assistance during prior enrollment periods.
 Remedial courses are included in the determination of Satisfactory Academic Progress.